fardjad/rs-llama-cpp/README.md

 ## Description

-LLaMA.cpp is under heavy development with contributions pouring in from numerous individuals every day.
+[LLaMA.cpp][1] is under heavy development with contributions pouring in from numerous individuals every day.
 Currently, its C API is very low-level and given how fast the project is evolving, keeping up with the changes and porting the examples into a higher-level API prove to be difficult.
-As a trade-off, this project prioritizes automation over flexibility by automatically generating Rust bindings for the main example of LLaMA.cpp.
+As a trade-off, this project prioritizes automation over flexibility by automatically generating Rust bindings for the [main example][2] of LLaMA.cpp.

 ### Limitations